dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 _How many friends do you think this made me?_

 It's time you never get back.
-Unless, of course, you figure out a way use that high school math to become a better athlete.
+Unless, of course, you figure out a way to use that high school math to become a better athlete.

 Which is what we'll be looking at today!
 In this post, I'll show you how to use Machine Learning to analyze your performance in your sport of choice (as an example, I'll be using my tennis serve, but you can easily adopt the technique to other games).
 By the way, this project was inspired by [my recent interview](https://www.youtube.com/watch?v=yLrOy2Xedgk) with Zack Akil, who used the same techniques to analyze penalty kicks in soccer.